Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Randomness Extraction

 \end{proof}

 Motivated by the previous two extraction processes, we arrive at an improved $1$-bit extraction process.
 Under the mild assumption that there exist at least two distinct items, and we have an ordering among different items, we propose the following process: If the first two input items are identical, we use Process \ref{alg:proc-1}; otherwise we use the ordering between the first two distinct items types to determine the random bit.
 In particular, the random bit is 1 if the second type is less than the first type in the lexicographical ordering we defined on distinct items.
 We call this process \texttt{COMBINE}.
-The item types used by Process \ref{alg:proc-1} are defined by the first item that arrives.
-Items that are identical to the first item are of the same type, while any distinct item is of a different type.
 We will show that the worst-case bias of the returned bit is $2-\sqrt{2} \approx 0.585$.
 Let $\mathcal{I}$ be the set of input items, and $\sigma: \mathcal{I} \xrightarrow[]{} \mathbb{N}$ be the function dictating the ordering of different items.
 Furthermore, let $\mathbb{D}$ be the event where the first two input items are distinct, and $\mathbb{I}$ be the event where the first two items are identical.
-We begin by proving the following lemma: \begin{lemma} $Pr(\sigma(I_2) < \sigma(I_1) \;|\; \mathbb{D}) = \frac{1}{2}$, where $I_1,I_2$ are the first two items to arrive online. \end{lemma} \begin{proof} Let $d \leq N$ be the number of distinct items (or types) and let $C_1, C_2,...,C_d$ be the number of copies of each type, with $\sigma(type_i) < \sigma(type_j)$ when $i<j$.
+We begin by proving the following lemma: \begin{lemma} $\Pr[\sigma(I_2) < \sigma(I_1) \;|\; \mathbb{D}] = \frac{1}{2}$, where $I_1,I_2$ are the first two items to arrive online. \end{lemma} \begin{proof} Let $d \leq N$ be the number of distinct items (or types) and let $C_1, C_2,...,C_d$ be the number of copies of each type, with $\sigma(type_i) < \sigma(type_j)$ when $i<j$.
 As before, we assume that $N$ is very large and that we are sampling from an infinite population.
 We have that:

 Furthermore: